dpogorzelski/speedrun/README.md

 # Speedrun

 Speedrun is a cloud first command execution utility.
 It's goal is to provide a simple way to perform command execution on remote servers with almost no setup.

-Speedrun is agentless and leverages native

 ## Installation